-We the faculty and staff of the English Department stand in solidarity with all of those on our campuses, around Columbus, and across the nation, who are protesting white supremacy and proclaiming that Black Lives Matter.
-We mourn and are outraged by the losses of Jacob Blake, George Floyd, Breonna Taylor, Ahmaud Arbery, and so many other Black people.
+We the faculty and staff of the English department stand in solidarity with all of those on our campuses, around Columbus, and across the nation, who are protesting white supremacy and proclaiming that Black Lives Matter.
+We mourn and are outraged by the losses of Casey Goodson, Andre Hill, Jacob Blake, George Floyd, Breonna Taylor, Ahmaud Arbery, and so many other Black people, locally and nationally.
 We condemn the violence of anti-Blackness even as we acknowledge the structuring role of racism in institutions like ours.
 In our anger over these injustices, we join the leaders of our university in rejecting hate in all of its forms; in reaffirming the values of diversity, equity, and inclusion; and in reflecting on the ways in which our university and our department continually fail to live up to these values.
 In committing to structural change through deliberate action, we are guided by the testimonies of the members of our community who bear the everyday realities of racial oppression and endure its emotional, psychological, and physical costs.

 We commit to the following actions: